grafana/mimir/operations/mimir-mixin/docs/playbooks.md

   - `memberlist_tcp_transport_packets_sent_errors_total`
   - `memberlist_tcp_transport_packets_received_errors_total`
   - These errors (and others) can be found by searching for messages prefixed with `TCPTransport:`.
-- Logs coming directly from memberlist are also logged by Cortex; they may indicate where to investigate further.
+- Logs coming directly from memberlist are also logged by Mimir; they may indicate where to investigate further.
 These can be identified as such due to being tagged with `caller=memberlist_logger.go:xyz`.

 ### EtcdAllocatingTooMuchMemory